 Would we have still examined the same features as we did originally during our vendor selection if we knew what we know today?

+Yes and No. Yes, because all the features we looked at are important still.
 No, because we have learned what other features have proven useful and what’s really important and hence additional features would be added and the weighting would be different across all features.

 After several re-curring forum conversations I thought I’d could be helpful to document the steps taken in order to procure and establish our Enterprise Architecture Repository (EAR).